fossas/fossa-cli/docs/integrations/rpm.md

 ### Manual

-Add a module with `type: debian` and populate the `name:` field with your desired module name.
+Add a module with `type: rpm` and populate the `name:` field with your desired module name.
 The `target` value depends on your preferred analysis method:

 1. System Level Analysis:
 In order to analyze all RPM packages installed on your system, set `target: .` to tell FOSSA CLI that all RPMs should be scanned.